Want net-zero building codes in Canada?It’s time to create the Net-Zero Building Acceleration Fund

 - The federal government can provide national platforms that facilitate adoption and compliance for use by provinces, territories, and municipalities.

-- A Net-Zero Building Codes Acceleration Fund will further acceleration code adoption and compliance through support for market readiness for net-zero codes in provinces/territories and municipalities.
+- A Net-Zero Building Codes Acceleration Fund will further accelerate code adoption and compliance through support for market readiness for net-zero codes in provinces/territories and municipalities.

 The Liberal Party’s 2021 platform included a commitment to: “accelerate the development of the national net-zero emissions model building code for 2025 adoption” (Forward, for Everyone, Liberal Party of Canada, 2021).